alioshr/clean-node-ts/README.md

 # clean-node-ts

-An API being written following the following principles & patterns:
+An API being written with the following principles & patterns:

 - SOLID
 - Clean Architecture